The SPUR Regional Strategy

 Planning for the Bay Area of 2070

 The San Francisco Bay Area is one of the world’s most innovative and progressive regions, but we face enormous challenges — from the cost of housing to the threat of sea level rise.
-SPUR has launched a three-year initiative to envision a more equitable and sustainable Bay Area and propose bold strategies to get there.
+SPUR has launched a multi-year initiative to envision a more equitable and sustainable Bay Area and propose bold strategies to get there.

 Core Funders of the SPUR Regional Strategy

 Marin Community Foundation

 Silicon Valley Community Foundation

 Additional funding provided by AECOM, Fund for the Environment and Urban Life, Hellman Foundation, Microsoft and the Seed Fund.